fnx-io/i69n/README.md

     ...
     String get message => "Let's\ngo!"; // new line escaped by i69n -> result is the same string

-If need to disable escaping, use "noescape" flag.
+If you need to disable escaping, use "noescape" flag.

     _i69n: noescape
     message: Let's go!

 ### Escaping the details of escaping

-These are a few examples of more complicated strings in which you might to add a backslash here and there:
+These are a few examples of more complicated strings in which you might need to add a backslash here and there:

     problematic: "Hello \\\"world\\\"!"
     //                  ^^^ yes, tripple backslash